Evolutionary therapy: Double bind

 In the evolutionary double bind, one drug causes increased susceptibility of the evolving cancer to another drug.
 Some have found that effectiveness might be based on interactions of populations through commensalism.
 Others imply that population control may be possible if resistance to therapy requires a substantial and costly phenotypic adaptation that reduces the organism's fitness.

 Extinction therapy

 Extinction therapy is inspired by mass extinction events from the Anthropocene era.
 This treatment strategy is also sometimes referred to as first strike-second strike, where the first strike reduces the size and heterogeneity of a population so that the second strike that follows can kill the surviving, often fragmented population below a threshold by stochastic perturbations.

-Conditional defector therapy

-A recent article. introduced a potential therapeutic model that aims to create a tragedy of the commons within the populations of pathogens (bacteria, viruses, or even cancer).
-It is a well-established evolutionary prediction; cheaters can drive the whole population to go extinct.
-However, the success of free riders is usually supposed to be limited.
-Because cheater's patches will go extinct rapidly before they arrange successful migrations to other patches, this might be the fundamental problem of cheaters.
-However, this problem could be solved if we get a manipulated genetically engineered strain of the same pathogen, adopting a conditional defection strategy wherein free-riders would cooperate only for spread.
-The actors of this selfish strategy would have a high dispersal rate with the lowest possible cost because they share migration costs.
-Thus, the exploitation rate of public goods and interactions among defectors and cooperators will increase.
-In other words, this strain of conditional defectors can exclusively cooperate for all collective behaviors related to migration but defect otherwise.
-Therefore, these selfish successful migrators can be used as suicidal agents to drive the population of pathogens into the self-destruction process.

 Current state

 Although there is extensive modeling work on evolutionary therapy, there are only a few completed and ongoing clinical trials that use evolutionary therapy.
 First one conducted in Moffitt Cancer Center on patients with metastatic castrate-resistant prostate cancer showed outcomes that "show significant improvement over published studies and a contemporaneous population."
 This study met with some criticism.